MonishaCelestina/Assignment1/README.md

 - Try to input an email without the @.
 - Try to submit the empty form and verify that an error message about the required fields appears
 - Try to submit the form with all inputs valid and verify you get redirected to the testimonials page.
+  (Used javascript for this button.
+I created 2 function OpenPopUp and ClosePopUp for the book online button.
+So when the user clicks on the button the booking form will popup)

+Footer

+- Try to see if the social media links redirect you to a social media page
+- Try to see if the explore links redirect you to the respective pages

+Lessons Offered page

+- Minimize screen to see if it fits mobile view.
+This page is designed to be compatible with mobile devices.

+About Us

+- Try to click on book online
+  (there was a problem at first when i clicked book online as the popup appeared behind the about us image.
+  This was solved by changing the z-index)
+  (another error I faced was the about us image wasnt able to center between the black container and about us text container )
+- This page is designed to be compatible with mobile devices.

+Home page Unlock potential

+- When in mobile view, elements are stacked vertically on top of each other

+- Automatic Slideshow
+  (had an error of the student names being cut off.
+This was solved by changing the the margin-bottom)

+**Additional Errors faced**

+- when put into the assests folder, despite linking the stylesheet properly, the contactform.css and styles.css wasnt applied to the respective pages.
+Ended up just moving them out of the asset folder

+**_Credits_**

 **Media**
 The photos from this site were obtained from: